backslashbuild/deployer/README.md

 ### Description

-When deployer updates the image of a service, it also sets a label on the service with metadata delated to the deploy in a stringified JSON format.
-Running `docker inspect` prints the metadata stored in the service label.
+When deployer updates the image of a service, it also sets a label on the service with metadata related to the deploy in a stringified JSON format.
+Running `deployer inspect` prints the metadata stored in the service label.

 ### Deployer label contents